Tuition & Fees Policy

-The University will not accept two-party checks.
-Checks written to UVU must have the writer’s UV ID number, local address, and phone number on the face of the check.
+The University does not accept two-party checks.
+Checks written to UVU must have the student’s UV ID number, the payer’s address, and payer’s phone number on the face of the check.
 Two forms of identification are required at all campus check-cashing locations.

-Checks written up to $5 over the amount of the purchase may be cashed at the Bookstore.
+Checks made for an amount larger than the total tuition and fees due will not be accepted.
+Checks written for up to $5 over the amount of the purchase may be cashed at the Bookstore.
 All other campus locations accept checks for amount of purchase (or payment) only.

-A dishonored check is any check returned by the student’s bank for any reason, including, but not limited to, insufficient funds, no account, bad account, stop payment, unauthorized account, etc. Checks written that later have a “stop payment” placed upon them will be considered as “dishonored”.
+A dishonored check is any check returned by the payer’s bank for any reason, including, but not limited to, insufficient funds, no account, bad account, stop payment, unauthorized account, refer to maker.
+Checks written that later have a “stop payment” placed upon them will be considered as “dishonored”.

-A service charge will be assessed on each dishonored check unless the student can document in writing from the bank that it was a bank error.
+A service charge will be assessed on each dishonored check unless the payer can document in writing from the bank that it was a bank error.